 Embarking on the Phase One Project, Heimsath Architects was joined by local associates, Gilchrist, Ross, and Crowe.
 The work was organized into stages with historic preservation having the highest priority.
 The preservation scope included replacing the asphalt shingle roof with composite slate roof and installing self-adhesive underlayment.
 Existing copper gutters were salvaged and reinstalled.
 Existing metal downspouts were replaced with new copper downspouts and connected to a new underground drainage system.
 Stained glass windows were restored, repaired, and a new vented protection system was installed on the exterior.

-To address structural issues, the team commissioned local structural engineers Bliss and Nyitray and brought in the expertise of Craig Bennett from Bennett Preservation Engineering in Charleston.
-Waterproofing and French drain were installed along the perimeter of the church’s foundation walls.
+To address structural issues, the team commissioned local structural engineers Bliss and Nyitray and brought in the expertise of Craig Bennett from Bennett Preservation Engineering in Charleston, SC.
+Waterproofing and French drains were installed along the perimeter of the church’s foundation walls.
 Exterior bricks were cleaned and missing and damaged mortar joints were repointed.
-Tie rods were installed to the bell tower to reinforce the structure, and new plywood diaphragm was installed on the roof of the church to provide additional bracing for the tower.
+Tie rods were installed to the bell tower to reinforce the structure, and a new plywood diaphragm was installed on the roof of the church to provide additional bracing for the tower.

 The architects assisted in obtaining matching grants to fund the work and negotiated with Tallahassee officials to stage construction to expedite the schedule while design work continued on the non-historic renovations.